-- Board Policy 4020 requires that each college establish procedures for the development and review of all curricular offerings, including their establishment, modification or discontinuance. - Program Discontinuances is a process meant to assure that the College's resources are used in response to the College's Mission, its Educational Master Plan, the needs of its students, and the requirements of the community it serves. - CHC programs include all Instructional Disciplines, Instructional Support Services, Student Support Services, and Administrative Support Services.
-All programs at Crafton Hills College fall into one of these fours organizations units.
-CHC programs are reviewed annually as a part of the annual planning and program review process.
-Additionally, some programs may be grouped together on an operational basis, particularly when shared staff or facilities are involved. - The program Discontinuance Process may be introduced by any constituency or group.
-Regardless of where the discussion is initiated, the Academic Senate, in accordance with the district's policy to "rely primarily" on the Academic Senates advice in academic matters, will guide the process and produce the recommendations. - Education Code 78016, and Title 5, §51022(a) require that a review be conducted prior to program discontinuance (termination). - In general, program discontinuance should be recommended only after a serious attempt has been made to improve program effectiveness and efficiency, unless it is clear that future efforts at remediation are not warranted.
+- Board Policy 4020 requires that each college establish procedures for the development and review of all curricular offerings, including their establishment, modification or discontinuance. - Program Viability Review is a process meant to assure that the College's instructional resources are used in response to the College's Mission, its Educational Master Plan, the needs of its students, and the requirements of the community it serves. - The term program as it relates to this review process includes all degree and certificate instructional programs, all instructional disciplines, and all departments or other campus units offering instruction.
+At the discretion of the local college, student service programs which include an instruction component may be considered using this process. - Program viability discussion may be initiated by any constituency or group.
+Regardless of where the discussion is initiated, the Academic Senate, in accordance with the district's policy to "rely primarily" on the Academic Senates advice in academic matters, will guide the process and produce the recommendations. - Education Code 78016, and Title 5, §51022(a) require that a viability review be conducted prior to program discontinuance (termination). - In general, program discontinuance should be recommended only after a serious attempt has been made to improve program effectiveness and efficiency, unless it is clear that future efforts at remediation are not warranted.